 - each session includes suggestions for personal reflection and group discussion, study questions on the biblical text, and a brief section on listening to — or singing! — selections from Handel’s Messiah.

 - tips for personal and group study, plus a leaders’ guide written especially for the new leader.

 The Messiah is part of the LifeGuide Bible Studies from InterVarsity Press — evangelical in its approach, thoughtful, personal, accessible.
 All of these are fine qualities, yet at some points the sessions seemed almost too personal, and I found myself wanting to explore more of the community implications of the text.
 For example in the session on Isaiah 53:1-10, the guide suggests “Spend a few minutes pondering Jesus’ sacrifice for you.
 Re-read Isaiah 53 putting your name in the text as the recipient of Jesus’ suffering.”
-I understand this as an exercise in personal devotion, but the Isaiah text is actually written to a community (Isaiah 53:4-5, New Revised Standard Version, emphasis added):
+I understand this as an exercise in personal devotion, but the Isaiah text is actually written to a community (Isaiah 53:4-5, emphasis added):

 Surely he has borne OUR infirmities

 struck down by God, and afflicted.

 But he was wounded for OUR transgressions,